 What Is Lighting Efficiency?

-The term energy efficiency gets tossed around often in relation to household appliances and electronics, but how often do you hear the term lighting efficiency?
-Before getting into the various types of light bulbs and how they function to make your home more (or less) energy efficient, let’s talk lighting efficiency.
+The term energy efficiency gets tossed around often concerning household appliances and electronics, but how often do you hear the term lighting efficiency?
+Before getting into the various light bulbs and how they function to make your home more (or less) energy-efficient, let’s talk about lighting efficiency.

 Lighting efficiency is the ratio between the light (lumens) emitted by a bulb and the total amount of power the bulb consumes to produce that light.
-Essentially, it compares the amount of “work” the bulb produces to the amount of energy (watts) necessary to produce that “work.”
-The more lumens a bulb emits while using a lower number of watts, the more efficient the bulb is at performing its job.
+Essentially, it compares the amount of “work” the bulb produces to the amount of energy (watts) necessary to make that “work.”
+The more lumens a bulb emits while using fewer watts, the more efficient the bulb is at performing its job.

 What Are Your Lightbulb Options?

-When it comes to lightbulb options, there are plenty to choose from, but that doesn’t mean they’re all created equal.
-In terms of efficiency, certain bulbs are far superior to others, which we’ll expand on below.
+There are plenty to choose from when it comes to lightbulb options, but that doesn’t mean they’re all created equal.
+Certain bulbs are far superior to others in terms of efficiency, which we’ll expand on below.

-● Incandescent Bulbs.
 This is your run-of-the-mill lightbulb.
 Generally, it remains functional for 700-1000 hours of operation, after which the tungsten filament within the bulb burns out.
 While these are the most common type of lightbulb in residential applications, they’re far from efficient.
-Most homeowners opt for this type of bulb simply because it’s well known and generally more affordable than it more energy-efficient counterparts.
+Most homeowners opt for this type of bulb simply because it’s well known and generally more affordable than its more energy-efficient counterparts.

-● Fluorescent or Compact Fluorescent Lamps.
 Fluorescent and compact fluorescent lamps consume approximately 25% less energy than standard incandescent bulbs, making them considerably more energy efficient.
-On average, these bulbs have a functional lifespan of up to 10,000 hours; however, their coils contain mercury, which can make safe disposal a challenge.
+On average, these bulbs have a functional lifespan of up to 10,000 hours; however, their coils contain mercury, making safe disposal a challenge.

-● Halogen Lamps.
-These bulbs are essentially an upgrade on traditional incandescent bulbs.
+These bulbs are essentially an upgrade to traditional incandescent bulbs.
 They contain halogen gas, which increases the luminosity and lifespan of the bulb, thereby improving its efficiency.
 On average, halogen lamps have a lifespan that’s twice that of an incandescent bulb.

-● Light-Emitting Diodes (LEDs).
 LEDs boast the highest efficiency of any bulb, consuming approximately 75-80% less energy than their incandescent or halogen counterparts.
-On average, they have a lifespan 25 times that of a standard lightbulb, which, despite their higher initial price tag, also makes them far more cost effective than all other bulb options.
+They typically have a lifespan of 25 times that of a standard lightbulb, which makes them far more cost-effective than all other bulb options, despite their higher initial price tag.

 Not sure which type of lightbulb is best for your needs?
 Consult a residential electrician who can recommend appropriate options based on your current lighting scheme and energy efficiency requirements.